DigitalEmbed/MemoryManager/README.md

 ### DataBank

-A Memory Pools manager for the C primitives (8-bit, 16-bit, 32-bit, and 64-bit variables) has been implemented in this library, **as long as their size does not exceed 64-bits**.
+A Memory Pools manager for the C primitives (8-bit, 16-bit, 32-bit, and 64-bit variables) has been implemented in this library, **as long as these are defined in the config.h file**.
 The idea is to provide the user with automated dynamic allocation functions, always allocating pre-allocated Memory Pools in this library, similar to a database.
 This type of management is similar to a hierarchical tree, where each variable is directed to a specific Memory Pool according to its size.

 Control, allocation, and deallocation functions are present in this library.
 See the examples before implementing it in your firmware.